gcc-mirror/gcc/gcc/jit/docs/topics/functions.rst

    be the entrypoint.

-   Each basic block that you create within a function must be terminated, either with a conditional, a jump, or a return.
+   Each basic block that you create within a function must be terminated, either with a conditional, a jump, a return, or a switch.

    It's legal to have multiple basic blocks that return within one function.